schwayweb/dev123/README.md

 dev123.log(price, "good","Price:", "price_category");
 ```

-## How to set password a password for your logs
+## How to set a password for your logs
 ```
 dev123.pwd('your password');
 ```
+**Attention!!!** Do not use this for private data because this password can be cracked by hackers.

 ## How to set logs to be always visible in console
 ```
 dev123.visibility(true);
 ```

-## How to set logs to be visible in all browsers ( default value: only Google Chrome )
+## How to set logs to be visible in all browsers (Default value: only Google Chrome)
 ```
 dev123.allBrowsers(true);
 ```